Banner-1 Banner-2

 X-ray images will be taken of your knees that help the surgeon plan your surgery.
 Chest X-rays, ECG, blood and urine test will be done prior to surgery to ensure that you are fit for surgery.

-You may have General Anaesthesia or Spinal Anaesthesia with sedation The duration of surgery for one knee is about 2 hours.
+You may have General Anesthesia or Spinal Anesthesia with sedation The duration of surgery for one knee is about 2 hours.
 Your Knee Joint Replacement Surgeon will talk to your family after the surgery to report your progress.

 Next morning, you will be transferred to the room and physical therapy usually begins with most of the patients.
 On 1st post-operative day we will remove the drainage tubes while on 3rd day your dressing will be changed.
 In some cases a knee immobilizer will be worn.
 Walking with support & independently using the toilet will be started from 2nd day on wards.